- A Theology of Strategy Development

-Your mission statement connects with your brand because both are closely connected with your ministry’s identity.
+Your strategic statement connects with your brand because both are closely connected with your ministry’s identity.
 As you understand more about the change you want to make in the world outside your organization, you will need to think about how you want outsiders to experience your ministry.
 What brand persona would be most helpful to your mission?
 Based on your mission, what is your brand story?

-I must add that developing the content and courses that will help our members become ever more exemplary, heatlthy, and effective Christian ministries is a process that we are just beginning to develop.
+I must add that developing the content and courses that will help our members become ever more exemplary, healthy, and effective Christian ministries is a process that we are just beginning to develop.
 Over time, members will find resources being released that will help them on their journey.

 Identify Topics to Research

 When you have defined the core attributes related to each of your mission statement elements (see below for how to do this), you will have a list of topics to research so your ministry can become expert in how best to pursue these aspects of its mission.

 An example from CCCC’s End Statement is that a healthy Christian ministry needs great Christian leadership, which means that its leaders must model Christian spirituality in the workplace.
 CCCC, therefore, researched and reflected on Christian spirituality in the context of both leadership and organizational life so we could help ministry leaders develop their spirituality in the workplace.

 When you document what you’ve discovered about your purpose, you can more easily and quickly orient new staff and directors to the richness of your work.
 This documentation can help staff identify opportunities to fill gaps between what the mission needs and what the ministry is currently doing.

 CCCC has worked our unpacked End Statement into both our board and staff orientation programs.